odoo/odoo/doc/reference/cmdline.rst

     .. note:: multiprocessing mode is only available on Unix-based systems

-    A number of options allow limiting and recyling workers:
+    A number of options allow limiting and recycling workers:

     .. option:: --limit-request <limit>